The 40-Year-Old Virgin-2005

 Grade: A

-I salivated when the news broke that a reboot of the brilliant 1961 film West Side Story, itself based on a Broadway musical, was being planned.
 I was cautiously optimistic when I heard Steven Spielberg would direct the production.
-Nothing personal against Mr. Spielberg but there have been some misses with musical adaptations over the years.
+Nothing personal against Mr. Spielberg, but there have been some misses with musical adaptations over the years.

 Does anyone remember Cats (2019)?
 I know, we are all trying to forget it.

-Finally, the moment had arrived and I was even fortunate enough to score members-only sneak preview tickets to an early screening at my local art theater.
+Finally, the moment had arrived, and I was even fortunate enough to score members-only sneak preview tickets to an early screening at my local art theater.

 Hooray!

-West Side Story (2021) is a brilliant adaptation and does not disappoint in the least providing entertainment and authenticity for miles.
-It’s bombastic and enthralling mixing romance with some quite brutal fight scenes.
-The delightful songs “Maria”, “America”, “Tonight”, “I Feel Pretty”, and my personal favorite “Somewhere” are all included and are like new gifts for fans to greedily unwrap.
+West Side Story (2021) is a brilliant adaptation that does not disappoint in the least, offering entertainment and authenticity in abundance.
+It’s bombastic and enthralling, mixing romance with some quite brutal fight scenes.

 Things go from tense to terrible when street fights between the gangs lead to mayhem, misunderstandings, and death.

 The film is crafted exceptionally well from a visual and cinematic perspective.
-From the opening sequence when the gangs stumble amongst the ruins of a decrepit west side lot there are intriguing shadows and shapes and high camera shots.
-These continue throughout the film when the flawless choreography of the dance scene takes center stage.
+From the opening sequence, when the gangs stumble amongst the ruins of a decrepit west side lot, there are intriguing shadows and shapes, and high camera shots.

-The chemistry between Richard Baymer (original Tony) and Natalie Wood (original Maria) was lacking but it explodes off the screen from the first moment that Elgort and Zegler appear together.
+The chemistry between Richard Baymer (original Tony) and Natalie Wood (original Maria) was lacking, but it explodes off the screen from the first moment that Elgort and Zegler appear together.

-Rita Morena, familiar to West Side Story fans with her portrayal of Anita in the 1961 version returns in the role of Valentina who runs Doc’s general store and is assumed to be the widow of Doc.
-It is explained that Valentina, Puerto Rican, married a white man.
-Morena’s role is much bigger than I thought and she performs a magnificent and teary version of “Somewhere”.
+Rita Morena, familiar to West Side Story fans with her portrayal of Anita in the 1961 version, returns in the role of Valentina, who runs Doc’s general store and is assumed to be the widow of Doc.

 The casting is flawless.
-Standouts are Elgort (Tony), Ziegler (Maria), Ariana DeBose (Anita), David Alvarez (Bernardo), and Mike Faist (Riff) but the entire company performs flawlessly and effortlessly.
+Standouts are Elgort (Tony), Ziegler (Maria), Ariana DeBose (Anita), David Alvarez (Bernardo), and Mike Faist (Riff), but the entire company performs flawlessly and effortlessly.

-The character of Anybodys, a tomboy in the original is cast with a transgender actor, Iris Menas, which provides rich diversity and inclusion.
+The character of Anybodys, a tomboy in the original, is cast with a transgender actor, Iris Menas, which provides rich diversity and inclusion.

-West Side Story (2021) is an instant classic that I can’t wait to see again and again and again.
-I’ll never waver in my love and devotion to the original version but the new version is an exceptional achievement in authenticity, style, and pizazz that will assuredly remind viewers why they love the cinema so much.
+Still, the new version is an exceptional achievement in authenticity, style, and pizazz that will assuredly remind viewers why they love the cinema so much.

 It certainly reminded me.